Wu Wei

 it all becomes philosophy.

-Just sink into the valley
+So you sink into the furrow

-beneath your breastbone,
+beneath your breastbone

 and use this breath the way